-With any chronic or worsening health condition which can also have associated acute attacks, it is worth thinking about how you might make your home safer, especially if you live alone.
+With any health condition which increases the risk of an acute attack, it is worth thinking about how you might make your home safer, especially if you live alone.

-In many areas, 'Home Safety and Security Check' services for older people are offered by voluntary organisations such as local Age UK or home improvement agencies - see Contacts section at the end.
+In many areas, 'Home Safety and Security Check' services for older people are offered by voluntary organisations such as local AgeUK or home improvement agencies - see Contacts section at the end.